Branch-and-Browse: Efficient and Controllable Web Exploration with Tree-Structured Reasoning and Action Memory: Design

 The exploration process is formulated as a search over a tree $\mathcal{T}$, where each node represents a visited web page (state) and each edge corresponds to a candidate system action $a_t \in \mathcal{A}$.
 The agent maintains a frontier $\mathcal{F}$ of expandable nodes, each associated with a value estimate guiding prioritization~\cite{koh2024tree}.
 At each iteration, the agent selects the node with the highest utility value $v$ from the frontier:

+Each $v$ is given by an LLM-as-a-judge evaluator following the tree-search scoring principle~\cite{koh2024tree}, but conditioned on the \emph{active} subtask $u_k$, the current observation and browsing history, and page action memory so the judge can distinguish redundant retries from new progress.
+The structured model outputs are mapped to a scalar $v \in [0,1]$.
+For each subtask we store the best $v$ seen on any explored prefix and update it when a descendant improves that level, so frontier ordering tracks subtask-local progress rather than a single global score alone.
 The selected node $o$ is then expanded by generating a set of candidate actions $\{a_i\}_{i=1}^{b}$, where $b$ is the branching factor controlling exploration breadth.
-Each action yields a successor observation $o^{(i)} = T(o, a_i)$, which inherits contextual memory and the current subtask state from its parent.
+Each action yields a successor observation $o^{(i)} = Trans(o, a_i)$, which inherits contextual memory and the current subtask state from its parent.

 Exploration proceeds through iterative \texttt{Reason–Act–Evaluation} cycles, during which the agent reasons about the next action, executes it, and evaluates the resulting page state.
 Branches that achieve subtask goals trigger \texttt{subtask\_update()} to transition to the next subgoal, while low-value or repetitive branches are pruned from the frontier.
 Replay links (dashed edges in Figure~\ref{fig:overview}) allow fast backtracking and reuse of previously visited contexts, preventing redundant page loads.
 The process continues until a node satisfies the overall task goal $\mathcal{G}(i)$ or the exploration budget $c$ is consumed.
 This hierarchical, subtask-aware search structure ensures controllable exploration depth, efficient reuse of prior context, and robust completion of multi-step web tasks.